New York Mayor Bill de Blasio drops 2020 presidential bid

 “There’s plenty of money in this world.
 There’s plenty of money in this country.
 It’s just in the wrong hands,” he said.

-But liberals’ enthusiasm for de Blasio faded during his first term as mayor, partly because of political missteps at home and the emergence of bigger names elsewhere.
+But liberals’ enthusiasm for de Blasio faded during his first term as mayor, partly because of political missteps and partly due to the emergence of a new generation of progressive stars like Democratic Rep. Alexandria Ocasio-Cortez.

+With fellow progressives Elizabeth Warren and Bernie Sanders occupying two of the top three spots in Democratic polling, there never seemed to be a lane for de Blasio.

+“There was no rationale for his campaign,” said Matthew Dallek, a political historian at George Washington University.
+Dallek said the campaign “will be seen as a pretty unfortunate blip in the history of the 2020 primary.”